HannaSyn/kottans-frontend/README.md

 ## <a name="intro_html_css">Intro to HTML & CSS</a>

-There was nothing new for me in all 3 courses.
+There was nothing new for me in [Intro to HTML and CSS Udacity](https://www.udacity.com/course/intro-to-html-and-css--ud001).
-I already knew all this stuffs.
+I already knew all the concepts and rules.

 ![html&css_intro-screenshot](task_html_css_intro/html_css_intro-screenshot_01.png)

+And [Basics of HTML5 course on CodeAcademy](https://www.codecademy.com/learn/learn-html) also wasn't new for me.
+I repeated semantic to write HTML cleaner.

 ![html&css_intro-screenshot](task_html_css_intro/html_css_intro-screenshot_02.png)

+[Basics of CSS3 course on CodeAcademy](https://www.codecademy.com/learn/learn-css) was the most interesting for me amoung this 3 courses.
+I became more confident in `Grid Layout`, especially I interested in lesson [Advanced CSS GRID](https://www.codecademy.com/courses/learn-css/lessons/css-grid-ii/).

+Now I have learned new properties to use when creating a layout using CSS Grid:

+* `grid-template-areas` specifies grid named grid areas
+* `grid-auto-rows` specifies the height of rows added implicitly to the grid
+* `grid-auto-columns` specifies the width of columns added implicitly to the grid
+* `grid-auto-flow` specifies in which direction implicit elements should be created

 ![html&css_intro-screenshot](task_html_css_intro/html_css_intro-screenshot_03.png)

- Let’s review:

-grid-template-areas specifies grid named grid areas grid layouts are two-dimensional: they have a row, or inline, axis and a column, or block, axis. justify-items specifies how individual elements should spread across the row axis justify-content specifies how groups of elements should spread across the row axis justify-self specifies how a single element should position itself with respect to the row axis align-items specifies how individual elements should spread across the column axis align-content specifies how groups of elements should spread across the column axis align-self specifies how a single element should position itself with respect to the column axis grid-auto-rows specifies the height of rows added implicitly to the grid grid-auto-columns specifies the width of columns added implicitly to the grid grid-auto-flow specifies in which direction implicit elements should be created